drmanhatin/MSSQL_OnBehalfOf_API/README.md

 #### There's a blog post about this too, with a bit more explanation: https://victorsanner.nl/2022/02/02/expose-your-synapse-sql-views-as-api.html
-For a customer I was tasked with figuring out an easy way of exposing some database views as an API.
-Aside of the usual functionality such as limiting and filtering using parameters, the API should also use the identity of the caller to connect to the database.
-By doing this, the API can make use of the database row level security functionality, which is a method of keeping track who can access which rows in the database.
-For example, you can ensure that workers access only those data rows that are pertinent to their department.
-Another example is to restrict customers’ data access to only the data relevant to their company.
+In this repository you can find code for a proof of concept.
+This project allows you to expose your MSSQL database views as an API, and use the identity of the API caller to connect to the database.

 # Rest API POC
 This project consists of three components: